mborgerson/wiki-export/wiki/APU.md

 ### Envelopes

-There are seperate sections of the envelopes, 2 registers (CUR and COUNT) per envelope keeps track of this and control the envelopes level (LVL):
+There are seperate segments of the envelopes, 2 registers (CUR and COUNT) per envelope keeps track of this and control the envelopes level (LVL):